tfxor/terrahub/docs/CONTRIBUTING.md

     node ./bin/cli.js --help

 ... and you are good to go on your local machine!

+## Contribution review process
+To submit a contribution for review, issue a pull request with comments introducing your contribution.
+The comment should include a brief overview, responses to checklist questions, and pointers to related information.
+The entire submittal should ideally be self contained so any additional documentation should be in the pull request as well.
+Maintaining team will handle the review request, comment on each question and reply to the pull request.

 ## Community
 Discussions about this project take place on this repository's [Issues](https://github.com/TerraHubCorp/terrahub/issues) and [Pull Requests](https://github.com/TerraHubCorp/terrahub/pulls) sections.
 Anybody is welcome to join these conversations.